achelm15/ECE480A4_MT1/README.md

 SAT Solver

 # TODO
-- "Determine correctness of CNF file maker"
+- Determine correctness of CNF file maker

 - "Your SAT tool should be able to assess the SAT with all or a set of input variables (not all the function variables) provided by the user"